artnaz/wavetrend-3d/README.md

 plot_mirror = True  # to easily switch whether to add a mirrored version

 if plot_mirror:
-    # set the proportions for the price, regular oscillator, and mirrored oscillator
+    # set the image's height proportions for the price, regular oscillator, and mirrored oscillator
     plot = PlotWaveTrend3D([.7, .2, .1], height=800)
 else:
     # set the proportions for the price and regular oscillator